 How to get to Santiago de Compostela

-International airport 9 Km.
-From the city centre.
+Santiago International Airport is just 9 km. from the city centre.

-Daily direct connections to Madrid, Barcelona, Valencia, Bilbao, Málaga, Alicante (Iberia, Spanair, Vueling, Air Europa).
+Domestic flights: daily direct connections to Madrid, Barcelona, Valencia, Bilbao, Málaga, Alicante (Iberia, Spanair, Vueling, Air Europa)

 “Santiago de Compostela is one of the most irrefutable World Heritage Sites.
 This city due to its monumental integrity, collects specific and universal values (...) in an ideal city which radiates History and timelessness at the same time "

 We do not want to bore you 😉 , but Santiago has been largely awarded not only for the treasures that shelters but also for the carefulness invested in them.